Dannozukaana Kofun Cluster: Overview

-The Taikozuka Kofun has a diameter of about 37 meters and height of 10 meters, with a horizontal hole type stone burial chamber in the center.
+The Taikozuka Kofun has a diameter of about 37 meters and a height of 10 meters, with a horizontal hole- type stone burial chamber in the center.
 The burial chamber is 13.1 meters in total length, 4.3 high and 3.4 meters wide, which is the largest in Tokushima Prefecture.
 The entrance room has a unique structure in which the ceiling is carried diagonally, the side walls are lined up, and the entrance room is shaped like a dome.
 The stones are mainly crystalline schist, with split stones on the walls and large natural stones on the ceiling stones and gate sleeve stones.
 Iron products, including horse harnesses, and Sue and Haji ware pottery have been found as grave goods.
 From these artifacts, it is believed that the tumulus dates from the latter half of the 6th century to the beginning of the 7th century.

 The Tanazuka Kofun has a diameter of about 20 meters and a height of about 7 meters, and likewise has a horizontal hole type burial chamber.
 The burial chamber has a total length of 8.7 meters, a height of 2.8 meters, and a width of 2 meters, with a dome-shaped entry vestibule and a magnificent stone shelf on the back wall, which appears to be the origin of its name.
 No grave goods have been found in this tumulus.

 This style of burial chamber is found only in the Mima area.
 The construction period of both tumuli is estimated to be around the latter part of the Kofun period.
 The grave goods excavated from the tumuli are exhibited at the Mima Folk Museum in the precincts of Gansho-ji Temple, about 2 kilometers away.